Alerting gives timely awareness to problems in your cloud applications so you can resolve the problems quickly.

 How does alerting work?

-Each policy specifies the following:
+Each alerting policy specifies the following:

 You deploy a web application onto a Compute Engine VM instance that's running a LAMP stack.
-While you know that HTTP response latency may fluctuate as normal demand rises and falls, if your users start to experience high latency for a significant period of time, you want to take action.
+While you know that HTTP response latency might fluctuate as normal demand rises and falls, if your users start to experience high latency for a significant period of time, you want to take action.

 If HTTP response latency is higher than two seconds,